chrisweb/chris.lu/README.md

 > Additionally, as users navigate around the app, the router will store the result of the React Server Component payload in an in-memory client-side cache.
 The cache is split by route segments which allows invalidation at any level and ensures consistency across concurrent renders.
 This means that for certain cases, the cache of a previously fetched segment can be re-used, further improving performance.

 read more: <https://beta.nextjs.org/docs/data-fetching/caching>

+// Generates statically like getStaticProps. fetch(URL, { cache: 'force-cache' });

+// Generates server-side upon every request like getServerSideProps. fetch(URL, { cache: 'no-store' });

+// Generates statically but revalidates every 20 seconds fetch(URL, { next: { revalidate: 20 } });

+Note: if you use fetch with no options, the default value for cache will be force-cache(?)
+TODO: need to confirm that

+TODO: need to verify this, if using a fetch and not opt out of caching, will the page be static, meaning the fetch is done at build time???, need to test this with some examples using a version deployed to vercel, to use a real prod build for testing / verification